Litetokens/Documentation/English_Documentation/LITETOKENS_Protocol/LITETOKENS_Wallet_RPC-API.md

 6.4 Returns
 Transaction: returns transaction of votes.
 Request broadcasting after the transaction is signed by wallet.
 6.5 Function
 Vote.
-Coin holders can only vote for Super Representative candidates, with no more votes than the amount of frozen balance (see also 25.
+Coin holders can only vote for Envoy candidates, with no more votes than the amount of frozen balance (see also 25.
 Balance freeze).

 ## 7. Token issuance
 7.1 Interface statement